 Timofeeva, Olga (2006) Latinskie sintaksicheskie zaimstvovania v drevneanglijskom jazyke (‘Latin syntactic borrowing in Old English’), Candidate of Sciences in Philology dissertation, St. Petersburg: Gelikon Plus.

-Timofeeva, Olga (submitted) “Mid ðare soðe luue ðe is icleped karite: Pastoral care and lexical innovation in the thirteenth century.”
+Timofeeva, Olga (accepted) “Mid ðare soðe luue ðe is icleped karite: Pastoral care and lexical innovation in the thirteenth century.”
+Journal of the Spanish Society for Medieval English Language and Literature (SELIM).

 Timofeeva, Olga (2019 fc.)
 “Chancery norms before Chancery English: Templates in royal writs from Alfred the Great to William the Conqueror.”
 Journal of Historical Pragmatics 20(1).